Skip to content

 Israel-Iran escalation: What's happening?

-The conflict has escalated into a full-scale military confrontation with significant regional and global implications.
-It is devastating lives, intensifying instability and deepening humanitarian suffering.
+The conflict has escalated into a full-scale military confrontation with significant regional and global implications, devastating lives and deepening humanitarian suffering.

 Magen David Adom in Israel and the Iranian Red Crescent Society are part of the International Red Cross and Red Crescent Movement.
 Both are providing life-saving medical care in their countries.